Stability manifolds of varieties with finite Albanese morphisms: Abelian threefold case

 \subsection{Semi-homogeneous vector bundles}

 Let $(A,H)$ be a polarized abelian threefold.
 We will make use of simple semi-homogeneous vector bundles with $\frac{\mathrm{det}}{\rk}=sH$ for $s\in\Q$.
-To simply the notations, we will denote such a simple semi-homogeneous vector bundle as $E_s$.
+To simplify the notation, we will denote such a simple semi-homogeneous vector bundle as $E_s$.